microsoft/CopyOnWrite/README.md

 }
 ```

+## OS-specific caveats

+### Windows
+File clones on Windows do not actually allocate space on-drive for the clone.
+This has a good and a possibly bad implication:

+* Good: You save space on-disk, as the clones only take up space for region clone metadata (small).
+* Possibly bad: If cloned files are opened for append, the lazy materialization of the original content into the opened file may result in disk out-of-space errors.

 ## Release History
 [NuGet package](https://www.nuget.org/packages/CopyOnWrite):

+* 0.3.1 February 2023: Fix issue with Windows drive information scanning hanging reading removable SD Card drives.
+Updated README with Windows clone behavior.
 * 0.3.0 January 2023: Remove Windows serialization by path along with `CloneFlags.NoSerializedCloning` and the `useCrossProcessLocksWhereApplicable` flag to `CopyOnWriteFilesystemFactory`.
 The related concurrency bug in Windows was fixed in recent patches and retested on Windows 11.
 * 0.2.2 January 2023: Fix mismatched sparseness when `CloneFlags.DestinationMustMatchSourceSparseness` was used (https://github.com/microsoft/CopyOnWrite/issues/17)
 * 0.2.1 September 2022: Add detection for DOS SUBST drives as additional source of mappings.